 Freelance or contract roles can be formatted just like traditional jobs.
 Use clear headings like “Freelance Graphic Designer” and include the timeframe, scope of work, and results.
 Group similar projects together if needed.

-What matters most is showing the impact of your work: clients served, outcomes achieved, and the value you delivered.
+What matters most is presenting your contributions clearly: clients served, project scope, and deliverables.
 Don’t undersell it just because it wasn’t full-time or permanent.

 No experience